-In my 25+ years I’ve supported children and adults working through:
+In my 25+ years I’ve supported children, adults and couples working through:

 "Our mind can heal from psychological trauma like our body heals from physical trauma."

 Eye Movement Desensitization and Reprocessing (EMDR) is an extensively researched, effective treatment method now widely recognized as a first line of treatment of trauma and other life distressing experiences.